BCMANR (BC Métis Assembly of Natural Resources)

 - Restoring damaged ecologies.

-The implementation of the BC Métis Assembly of Natural Resources (BCMANR) should be, in principle, based on the success of the Métis people in the 1700-1800's.
+The implementation of the BC Métis Assembly of Natural Resources (BCMANR) should be, in principle, based on the success of the Métis people in the 1700-1800s.
 The "Buffalo Assembly" and the "Laws of the Prairies" were established by the "community" way of life.
 These communal commitments ensured the survival of the Métis people during tough times.
 The basic principles were; no "individual" way of thinking and "that strength was generated from the collective group".
-These principles were the basis of the historic Métis culture; therefore the present day infrastructure and principles should honor the past.
+These principles were the basis of the historic Métis culture; therefore the present-day infrastructure and principles should honour the past.

 BCMANR Provincial Captain Assembly